harrisonlab/popgen/clock/motif_discovery/README.md

-Genome DNA sequences and GFF3 annotation files as well as protein sequences were downloaded from Ensembl Fungi for the following species:
+Genome DNA sequences (repeat-masked) and GFF3 annotation files as well as protein sequences were downloaded from Ensembl Fungi for the following species:

 A) **Small dataset**